 BD (Pin 1): This pin connects to the anode of the boost Schottky diode.
-BD also supplies current to the internal regulator.

 BOOST (Pin 2): This pin is used to provide a drive voltage, higher than the input voltage, to the internal bipolar NPN power switch.

 SW (Pin 3): The SW pin is the output of the internal power switch.
 Connect this pin to the inductor, catch diode and boost capacitor.